ocpm/ocpa/README.md

 event.
 The feature values extracted for events are stored as a dictionary.
 The feature values for a process execution are, also, stored as a dictionary associated with the feature graph.
 Feature functions are predefined (can of course be extended).
-A funciton is identified with the corresponding string.
+A function is identified with the corresponding string.
 Parameters are passed as a tuple.

 **Feature Encoding** The feature storage has an underlying graph